Susurrus0/meteoroids/README.md

 # meteoroids
-An asteoroids-like video game project for learning purposes.
+An asteoroids-like video game project in Python for learning purposes.